tcrurav/JavaScriptFormValidationExample/README.md

 It's important to note that in this project the data is stored in LocalStorage.

+I have used Github pages.
+See this page online in Github pages: https://tcrurav.github.io/JavaScriptFormValidationExample/

 ## Getting Started

 Just create a new folder called "HTML-FORM" for instance, and clone this project: